Suggested Drawing Supplies And Tool Tips For How To Draw A Horse

 • Some ground or powdered graphite (or make your own from a soft lead using an emery board)

 • An emery board or fine sandpaper (useful for putting a points on pencils or making your own ground graphite)

 • A No. 2 Flat shader (a very small brush with an angled flat shaped tip)

-• An electric Eraser (a small battery powered one works great and you can sharpen the point on your emery board to do fine details with)
+• An electric Eraser - a small battery powered one works great and you can sharpen the point on your emery board for fine details.

 Use a stick eraser as a drawing tool.
 You can sharpen it and use it to erase detail highlights, dip it in ground graphite and use it to draw smooth dark lines, and use it as a stump to help blend areas.

 Use a kneaded eraser to lighten areas that are too dark.
 Remember that values usually need lots of adjusting.

 Be careful with your paper.
 You can gouge it with sharp leads and damage it by erasing too hard.
 Be aware of the treatment the paper can and cannot take.